When you tell VC to commit a change, it pops up a buffer named

 If the VC fileset includes one or more ChangeLog files

 log-edit-insert-changelog) to pull the relevant entries into

 the *vc-log* buffer.
 If the topmost item in each

 ChangeLog was made under your user name on the current date,

-this command searches that item for entries that match the file(s) to
+this command searches that item for entries matching the file(s) to be

-for the opposite way of working—generating ChangeLog entries from
+opposite way of working—generating ChangeLog entries from the Log

-To abort a check-in, just don’t type C-c C-c in that buffer.
+To abort a commit, just don’t type C-c C-c in that buffer.
 You can switch buffers and do other editing.
-As long as you don’t try to commit another file, the entry you were editing remains in the ‘*VC-Log*’ buffer, and you can go back to that buffer at any time to complete the check-in.
+As long as you don’t try to make another commit, the entry you were editing remains in the *vc-log* buffer, and you can go back to that buffer at any time to complete the commit.

-You can also browse the history of previous log entries to duplicate a checkin comment.
-This can be useful when you want several files to have checkin comments that vary only slightly from each other.
-The commands M-n, M-p, M-s and M-r for doing this work just like the minibuffer history commands (except that these versions are used outside the minibuffer).
+You can also browse the history of previous log entries to duplicate a commit comment.
+This can be useful when you want to make several commits with similar comments.
+The commands M-n, M-p, M-s and M-r for doing this work just like the minibuffer history commands (see Minibuffer History), except that they are used outside the minibuffer.